geky/ramcrc32bd/README.md

 1. For _any_ error-correcting code, attempting to _correct_ errors
    reduces the code's ability to _detect_ errors.

-   In the HD=4 example, when we assumed 1 bit-error, if there were actually 3 bit-errors, we would have assumed wrong and "corrected" to the wrong codeword.
+   In the HD=4 example, we assumed 1 bit-error.
+If we were wrong and there were actually 3 bit-errors, we would have "corrected" to the wrong codeword.

    In practice this isn't _that_ big of a problem.
 1 bit-errors are usually much more common than 3 bit-errors, and at 4 bit-errors you're going to have a collision anyways.

-Still, this tradeoff is good to be aware of.
+   Still, it's good to be aware of this tradeoff.

    ramcrc32bd's [`error_correction`][error-correction] config option lets
    you control exactly how many bit-errors to attempt to repair in case